 Vacuum regularly using a machine with a HEPA (high-efficiency particulate air) filter.

-Dust with a damp cloth to collect dust and pollen and prevent it being spread around.
+Dust with a damp cloth to collect dust and pollen and prevent it from being spread around.

 Avoid drying clothes outside.